AmitRoy7781/AmitRoy7781/README.md

 💻 I worked as an Applied Scientist Intern at Amazon Fintech during the summer of 2025.

-🎓 In May 2025, I obtained an MS degree from Purdue Computer Science.
+🎓 In May 2025, I obtained a Master of Science degree from Purdue Computer Science.

 📚 In August 2020, I completed my undergrad at the Department of CSE, University of Dhaka (**Class Rank 1<sup>st</sup>**).